Yeronga

 The level of cultural diversity witnessed in Yeronga was found to be above average when compared nationally for a number of language and cultural background related metrics

-Yeronga's population exhibited above-average cultural diversity, with 25.1% born overseas and 15.7% speaking a language other than English at home.
-Christianity was the predominant religion in Yeronga as of 2016, accounting for 47.3% of its population.
-Buddhism, however, showed an overrepresentation compared to Greater Brisbane, with 2.3% of Yeronga's population identifying as such, versus a regional average of 2.5%.
+Yeronga's cultural diversity is above average, with 25.1% of its population born overseas and 15.7% speaking a language other than English at home.
+Christianity is the predominant religion in Yeronga, accounting for 47.3%.
+Buddhism, however, is more prevalent in Yeronga compared to Greater Brisbane, making up 2.3% versus 2.5%.

 Frequently Asked Questions - Diversity